NoahTheDuke/vim-just/CONTRIBUTING.md

 If you're going to do more than a simple change, I recommend calling `just watch` in tests/, which will watch for any changes in the whole repo and re-run the test suite.
 By default, it will run the syntax highlighting tests.
-`just watch` accepts up to two parameters to customize which tests to watch:
+`just watch` accepts positional parameters to customize which tests to watch:

 ```bash
 # watch all syntax highlighting tests (default)